Make Fun Of Life!

 Eileen: To get to the other side - the spirit side!

-Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read “Fun and Learning about Road Crossings” gathered by David Hugh Beaumont.
+Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read Road Crossings Gathered By David Hugh Beaumont.

 Spirits can become more active at night, possibly due to reduced electronic disturbances from appliances and other devices, which compete with or drown out ghostly apparitions.
 For this reason, you are more likely to sense ghostly presences when televisions and washing machines are not in use and your house is quiet.